-Doug grew up in Reading, Massachusetts and Fair Lawn, New Jersey.
-He began his professional radio career as a producer at WRKO in Boston before working as a news anchor and reporter at WHCU in Ithaca, New York.
+Doug grew up in Reading, Mass. and Fair Lawn, N.J.
+He began his professional radio career as a producer at WRKO in Boston before working as a news anchor and reporter at WHCU in Ithaca, N.Y.

-In 1999 Doug became the program and news director for three stations in Portland, Maine, including Newsradio 560 WGAN and 970 WZAN.
+In 1999, Doug became the program and news director for three stations in Portland, Maine.
 During his six years there, WGAN’s news coverage earned several awards from the Maine Association of Broadcasters and the Associated Press.
-Doug was also honored individually for his reporting on breaking news and for his writing and direction of multiple on-air marketing campaigns for WGAN and WZAN.
+Doug was also honored for his reporting on breaking news and for his writing and direction of on-air marketing campaigns for WGAN and WZAN.
 Saga Communications named him its national program director of the year in 2001.

-While in Portland, Doug taught radio news writing at the University of Southern Maine.
-He returned to Boston to become the program director for the city’s first full-time ESPN Radio station.
-Doug has also worked as a radio programming and branding consultant.
+Doug also taught radio news writing at the University of Southern Maine.
+He later became the program director for Boston’s first full-time ESPN Radio station and worked as a radio programming and branding consultant.

 In addition to his stories and guest hosting appearances on Only A Game, Doug’s reporting has been featured on NPR’s All Things Considered and American Public Media’s Marketplace.

-Doug is a graduate of Syracuse University, where he earned a degree in Broadcast Journalism from the S.I.
-Newhouse School of Public Communications.
+Doug has a degree in Broadcast Journalism from Syracuse University.
+In 2013, he earned a Master’s degree in Advertising from Boston University.
 He lives with his wife, their two daughters, and their sizeable dog, Ox, in the Boston area.